sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

 To review the long-term work and goals of the implementation team, please review the [Jointly Managed Deployment Roadmap](https://docs.google.com/spreadsheets/d/1cXquABcSYxAKG38ol1yQFSWWslueck9vayAcOxPLga8/edit#gid=0).

+For information on recommended deployment types and strategies, visit [Implementation Strategies](./impl-strategies.md).

 # Cross-Functional Collaboration

 The Implementation Team will have a variety of integration and collaboration points with various Sourcegraph teams throughtout the implementation project and customer lifecycle as a whole.
 This cross-functional collaboration includes: